Advanced Search

 - Women’s Rights Organisations

-In Mali, Spotlight Initiative supported the establishment of 829 model husband clubs for currently married men aged 20-40 (Club des Maris – CDM) and men planning to marry aged 14-24 (Clubs des Futurs Maris – CDFM).
+In Mali, Spotlight Initiative supported the establishment of 829 model husband clubs for married men aged 20-40 (Club des Maris – CDM) and men planning to marry, aged 14-24 (Clubs des Futurs Maris – CDFM).
 A Model Husbands club is a voluntary space that brings men together to collectively reflect and take action to become a model husband.
-The clubs are participatory and open spaces for discussion, sharing and decision-making built on the values of active listening, equality and respect.
-The six thematic sessions are built on a gender transformative approach, are led by men in the…
+The clubs were designed to be participatory, open spaces for discussion, and promoting the shared values of active listening, equality and respect.
+The model husband clubs were sites of thematic sessions and discussions, led by men in the group, to encourage…

 Spotlight Initiative has supported the review and reform of legal systems and frameworks to ensure that root causes, consequences and risk factors of violence against women and girls are comprehensively addressed and the specific needs of individuals facing intersecting forms of discrimination, such as LGTBQI+ individuals are effectively addressed.